Barradas13/AulasRedes/README.md

 | Physical    | Transmission of bits                 | Bits      |
 ---

+# 4th Term

+# Transport Layer Class

+Divides the packets and sends them to the network layer.

+The main protocols are:

+* TCP
+* UDP

+## TCP (Transmission Control Protocol)

+Characteristics:

+* Connection-oriented
+* Full-duplex
+* Reliable and slow

+Its operation works in 3 phases: Establishes connection, transmits message, closes connection.

+It is full-duplex, that is, in the same connection it can send and receive data.

+## UDP (User Datagram Protocol)

+Characteristics:

+* Not connection-oriented
+* Multiplexing/demultiplexing
+* Not reliable and fast

+Multiplexing is the process of combining multiple data streams into a single channel for efficient transmission, while demultiplexing is the inverse process that separates the combined stream back into its individual channels at the destination.

 # Network Layer Class

 We use IP addresses to address a network and a machine.
 For this address, 32 bits are reserved, which are divided into 4 groups of 8 bits, resulting in something like: